wso2/performance-apim/README.md

 #### run-performance-test.sh

 The `run-performance-test.sh` script runs the performance tests for different test scenarios.
-This script must be used in the JMeter client instance and it uses the two JMeter servers to load test WSO2 API Manager
+This script must be used in the JMeter client node and it uses the two JMeter servers to load test WSO2 API Manager

-This script is using ssh config to connect with other servers from JMeter client and get server metrics and log files.
+This script is using ssh config to connect with other nodes from JMeter client and get server metrics and log files.
  Therefore, it is important use a configuration as follows in `~/.ssh/config`

 ```